Rachel Hopkins: Parliamentary career

-On Friday 1 November 2019, she was selected as the Labour candidate for the Luton South constituency.
+On Friday 1 November 2019, she was selected as the Labour candidate for Luton South.
 She was selected by a panel of four, rather than by the local membership.
-She won the 2019 United Kingdom general election for Luton South with 51.8% of the vote.
+At the 2019 general election, Hopkins was elected to Parliament as MP for Luton South with 51.8% of the vote and a majority of 8,756.

-Hopkins is considered to be on the left of the Labour Party and a member of the left-wing Socialist Campaign Group.
+Hopkins is considered to be on the left of the Labour Party, and joined the Socialist Campaign Group upon her election to Parliament.
+In May 2024, PoliticsHome reported that she had left the Campaign Group.

 She voted for Brexit in the 2016 EU referendum, making her one of the few known Labour MPs to have done so.

-She was appointed Parliamentary Private Secretary (PPS) to the Shadow Women and Equalities Secretary, Marsha de Cordova, in May 2020.
+Hopkins was appointed Parliamentary Private Secretary (PPS) to the Shadow Women and Equalities Secretary, Marsha de Cordova, in May 2020.
 Hopkins resigned from the position to vote against the Covert Human Intelligence Sources (Criminal Conduct) Bill, rebelling against the Labour whip.
 She became a PPS once again in May 2021, this time to Shadow Defence Secretary John Healey.

 Hopkins was appointed as a Shadow Cabinet Office Minister in the December 2021 opposition front bench reshuffle.
+She was appointed Shadow Minister for Veterans and Defence people in July 2022.

+In November 2023, she resigned from the frontbench to vote for a ceasefire in Gaza.

+Due to the 2023 Periodic Review of Westminster constituencies, Hopkins' constituency of Luton South was abolished, and replaced with Luton South and South Bedfordshire.
+At the 2024 general election, Hopkins was elected to Parliament as MP for Luton South and South Bedfordshire with 35.4% of the vote and a majority of 6,858.

+Hopkins is a co-sponsor of Kim Leadbeater's Terminally Ill Adults (End of Life) Bill on assisted suicide.

 Personal life

-She currently lives in High Town, Luton with her partner, Iain.
-Her father, Kelvin, served as MP for Luton North from 1997 to 2019.
-Her grandfather, Harold, was a physicist twice nominated for a Nobel Prize.
+She currently lives in High Town, Luton with her partner, Iain Sinclair.
+She was previously married but now divorced.

 A humanist, she was elected Vice Chair of the All-Party Parliamentary Humanist Group in 2022.